pszkotak/openthread/examples/platforms/nrf52811/README.md

 # OpenThread on nRF52811 Example

-This directory contains platform drivers for the Nordic Semiconductor nRF52811 SoC.
+This SoC is meant to be used in the configuration that involves the Host Processor and the IEEE 802.15.4 radio.
-This SoC is ment to be used in the Host / IEEE 802.15.4 Controller configuration in which the full OpenThread stack is running on the Host Processor and nRF52811 acts as a IEEE 802.15.4 radio running minimal OpenThread implementation allowing for communication between Host Processor and nRF52811.
+In this configuration, the full OpenThread stack is running on the Host Processor and the nRF52811 SoC acts as an IEEE 802.15.4 radio.
-This firmware variant will be refered as RCP (Radio Co-Processor) or NCP-Radio.
+The radio is running a minimal OpenThread implementation that allows for communication between the Host Processor and the nRF52811.

-This platform is currently under development.
+The nRF52811 platform is currently under development.

 ## Toolchain